Rajpratik71/linux-manPages/prlimit.md

        prlimit [options] [--resource[=limits] command [argument...]

 DESCRIPTION
        Given a process ID and one or more resources, prlimit tries to retrieve and/or modify the limits.

        When command is given, prlimit will run this command with the given arguments.

        The  limits  parameter is composed of a soft and a hard value, separated by a colon (:), in order to modify the existing values.
-If no  limits are  given,  prlimit  will  display the current values.
+If no limits are given, prlimit will display the current val‐ ues.
 If one of the values is not given, then the existing one will be used.
 To specify the unlimited or infinity limit (RLIM_INFINITY), the -1 or 'unlimited' string can be passed.

        Because of the nature of limits, the soft limit must be lower or equal to the high limit (also called the ceiling).
-To see all available resource limits, refer to the RESOURCE OPTIONS section.
+To see all available resource limits, refer to the RESOURCE  OPTIONS  sec‐ tion.

        soft:hard    Specify both limits.